 On February 11, 1994, Executive Order (EO) 12898, Federal Actions to Address Environmental Justice in Minority Populations and Low-Income Populations was signed.
 EO 12898 states, among other things, that “each federal agency shall develop an agency-wide environmental justice strategy that identifies and addresses disproportionately high and adverse human health or environmental effects of its programs, policies, and activities on minority populations and low-income populations.”

-Twenty years later, the U.S. Department of Energy (Department) remains committed to the principles of environmental justice and continues to build upon the legacy of that historic EO 12898.
+Twenty-five years later, the U.S. Department of Energy (Department) remains committed to the principles of environmental justice and continues to build upon the legacy of that historic EO 12898.
 For example, the Department released its Environmental Justice Strategy (Strategy) in 2008.
-Along with the Strategy, the Department released the Environmental Justice Five-Year Implementation Plan, and this year its Environmental Justice Five-Year Implementation Plan Third and Fourth Annual Progress Reports; and most recently, the 2019 Environmental Justice Second Five-Year Implementation Plan.
+Along with the Strategy, the Department released the Environmental Justice Five-Year Implementation Plan; the Environmental Justice Five-Year Implementation Plan Third and Fourth Annual Progress Reports; and most recently, the 2019 Environmental Justice Second Five-Year Implementation Plan.

 - Identify and address programs, policies, and activities of the Department that may have disproportionately high and adverse human health or environmental effects on minority, low-income, and tribal populations.